Promoted to District Manager at age 25, I’ve enjoyed a fantastic career and still LOVE doing what I do and LOVE the company I work for.

 So, a month or so later, I get promoted to assistant manager of a store that does over $1,000,000 in sales and I’m only 19.
 I’m ecstatic.

 6 days after my promotion, the phone rings.
-It’s my DM.
+It’s the DM.
 He says something that I’ll never forget.
-He says, “I’ve got store for you man.”
+He says, “I’ve got store for you, man.”

 He wants to make me a store manager.

 I think about it and talk to my parents, and the next day I call him back and gladly say yes.

 Epic Failure (A Chance at a Defining Moment)